 But here is the uncomfortable truth that has followed BPC-157 for three decades: every piece of human evidence to date has been anecdotal or uncontrolled.
 The three published human studies — totaling roughly 30 participants — had no placebo groups, no blinding, and all came from the same lead author.[8]
 That is not the kind of evidence that tells you whether something actually works or whether people are experiencing placebo effects, natural healing timelines, or confirmation bias.

-What BPC-157 does have is a substantial body of animal research — over 100 published studies showing effects on tendon repair, gastrointestinal healing, nerve recovery, and inflammation across rats, mice, and rabbits.[2]
+What BPC-157 does have is a substantial body of animal research — over 100 published studies showing effects on tendon repair, gastrointestinal healing, nerve recovery, and inflammation across rats, mice, and rabbits.[4]
 Those results are genuinely promising.
 But animal studies are a starting point, not proof.
 Many compounds that look extraordinary in rodents fail when tested rigorously in humans.
-This RCT is the trial that begins to close that gap.

-The evidence gap
+The evidence gap is unchanged

 The overwhelming majority of BPC-157 studies originate from a single laboratory: Predrag Sikiric and colleagues at the University of Zagreb, Croatia.[6][4]
 This group has done foundational work, and their findings are consistent across dozens of animal models.
 But in science, independent replication is what separates promising hypotheses from established facts.
 For BPC-157, that independent replication has been limited.
 One notable exception is Chang et al. at Chang Gung University in Taiwan, who confirmed tendon healing mechanisms in vitro — but full in vivo replication from independent labs remains sparse.[7]